ULHPC/tutorials/docs/opencl/README.md

 ## This tutorial covers the following aspects of OpenCL programming:

-- Verify the existence of OpenCL-capable device(s) on the system;
+- Check for OpenCL-capable device(s);
-- Allocate memory on the device;
+- Memory allocation on the device;
 - Data transfer to the device;
 - Retrieve data from the device;
 - Compile C/C++ programs that launch OpenCL kernels.